-Support code.broker and free tutorials by clicking on this ad above ⬆
+Support free tutorials on code.broker by clicking on this ad ⬆

 How to slugify a string with Excel

 I recently had to work on a database on excel, before importing on my website.
 So I needed to create new pages on this website with clean urls.
 The action to transform a string into an url is named “slugify”.
 Then, you have to define the rules of your future slugs, with or without “-“, or “_”…

 Having clean urls for your website is really helpful for the user experience, and it can also impact your SEO on Google.